rokde/laravel-starter-kit/README.md

 This generates the whole module stub.
 Use contracts and dtos to communicate between domain boundaries as described in [Modularizing Inertia](https://pacific-nymphea-e41.notion.site/Modularizing-Inertia-Laracon-India-2025-1a6320a6974e8014b91ec08cc6b79c4e).
 An [example repository](https://github.com/avosalmon/artisan-airlines) describes it better.
 It supports also the module-based loading and providing of typescript code for inertia.

+#### Module Dependency Graph

+You can generate a [visual representation](docs/module-dependency-graph.md) of module dependencies with:

+`php artisan modules:graph`

+This command analyzes the codebase and creates a dependency graph using Mermaid, which is supported by GitHub Markdown.
+The graph shows which modules depend on each other and provides detailed information about each module.

+The generated graph is saved to `docs/module-dependency-graph.md` by default, but you can specify a custom output path:

+`php artisan modules:graph --output=custom/path/graph.md`

 ### Configure the used layouts with a console command

 (provided by the [foundation-layout](app-modules/foundation-layout/README.md) module)